timwoj/shadowcraft-vm/README.md

 The environment can be modified to use other versions of the shadowcraft UI and backend as needed during the provisioning by modifying the shadowcraft-setup.sh file.
 If this file is changed after the VM has already been provisioned, you may recreate the VM by running `vagrant destroy` followed by `vagrant up`.
 This will completely rebuild the VM, so you'll need to restart the backend again.

-The version of rails/passenger/nginx/etc can be changed by modifying the node.json file.
-It currently defaults to the following versions:
+The version of rails can be changed by modifying the apt_packages.sh file.
+It currently defaults to version 3.2.19.
+The same destroy/up cycle needs to happen if you change the apt_packages.sh file as well.

-* rails: 3.2.19
-* nginx: 1.2.5
-* passenger: 3.0.18

-The same destroy/up cycle needs to happen if you change the node.json file as well.

 ## Running Shadowcraft from the VM